-What are Re:Dish containers made of?
+What are Re:Dish reusables made of?

-Re:Dish’s containers are made of high-quality, BPA-free polypropylene, which makes them strong enough to hold any food and sturdy enough to eat right from your lap.
+Re:Dish’s reusables are made of high-quality, BPA-free polypropylene, which makes them strong enough to hold any food and sturdy enough to eat right from your lap.
 They shut tightly, which keeps food warm longer, are both microwave and freezer safe, stackable, and made in the USA.